sahilrajput03/sahilrajput03.github.io/Git_and_GitHub.md

 ***

-## Simply delete master branch on Github
+## Rename branch on github:

+Tags: #delete branch github,delete branch on github,#delete master branch on Github, delete master branch Github, rename branch github.

-This is needed so as to be able to add remote of this repository to some other repository, and push master branch on it.
+### This is needed so as to be able to add remote of this repository to some other repository, and push master branch on it.

 ![Image](DeletingMasterBranchOnGithub.gif)